DHTMLX/docs-suite/docs/grid/configuration.md

 }
 ~~~

-The default config for the `"string"` (default) column type is the following:
+The default config for the `type:"string"` is the following:

 ~~~jsx
 {